giaphutran/VR_Bus_2/README.md

 “C”: Press once to reset the vehicle if flipped.

  ![alt text](image-10.png)

-The HUD at the upper left shows time elapsed since the game started, as well as the button layout.
+The HUD at the upper left shows time elapsed since the game started, as well as the button layout

 ![alt text](image-11.png)